TFAGaming/DiscordJS-V14-Bot-Template/README.md

 <img src="https://media.discordapp.net/attachments/993843674750394378/998703932970905600/V14_Handler.png?width=960&height=540">

-## ⚠️ Warning: Discord.js v14 developers are always updating to a new version.
-[Click here](https://www.npmjs.com/package/discord.js) to check and update the package.
+## ⚠️ Warning: Discord.js v14 developers are always updating the package to a new version.
+[Click here](https://www.npmjs.com/package/discord.js) to check and update the package for your project.

 # DiscordJS V14 Bot Template:
 A simple discord bot project that is running with NodeJS and the package discord.js version 14.
 Prefix commands are only available for now.